daelee711/ETRI-LIVE_STSVQ/subjective_scores/README.md

 >- contains Mean Opinion Scores (MOS) and their respective standard deviation.
 >- can be used to evaluate prediction performances of no-reference image/video quality models.

-We also provide video information matrix containing space-time resolution and bit rate information of each distorted videos .
+We also provide video information matrix containing space-time resolution and bit rate information of each distorted video.

 >__3.
 ETRI-LIVE_videoInfo.csv__